Arlene’s Flowers v. Washington

-The business, a flower shop, is represented by the Alliance Defending Freedom, an organization that works aggressively to restrict and roll back non-discrimination protections and basic equality for LGBT Americans.
+The business, a flower shop, is represented by the Alliance Defending Freedom, an organization that works aggressively to restrict and roll back nondiscrimination protections and basic equality for LGBTQ Americans.
 The same-sex couple is represented by the American Civil Liberties Union.

 Latest in the Case:

 On June 6, 2019, the Washington Supreme Court for a second time unanimously upheld the lower court ruling that affirmed the Washington Law Against Discrimination.

 The Alliance Defending Freedom appealed the decision to the United States Supreme Court on September 11, 2019.

 Every lower court that has heard the case has affirmed that the flower shop is in no way entitled to a religious exemption from the Washington nondiscrimination law – and that businesses open to the public must be open to all.
 Here’s an overview of key dates and rulings in Arlene’s Flowers:

 - April 18, 2013: A same-sex couple denied service by Arlene’s Flowers works with the ACLU to file a complaint in Benton County Superior Court, seeking a court order barring the florist from discriminating against customers on the basis of sexual orientation and damages for the violation of the couple’s rights.
 The case is referred to as Ingersoll v.
 Arlene’s Flowers.